tdammers/fg-gps155tso/README.md

 # Garmin GPS155 TSO for FlightGear

+Copyright (c) 2022 Tobias Dammers (tdammers@gmail.com)

+This is free software; see enclosed COPYING file for licensing details.

+## Introduction

 The Garmin GPS155 TSO was one of the first GPS units to be certified for RNAV IFR operations in GA aircraft.
 Unlike most newer devices, it does not feature a map display; it has a text-only 20x3 character cell display, and it can drive